On This Page:

-- The average price of new dwellings sold increased 4.3% (3.2% in real terms), according to the Czech National Bank (CNB).
-This is now up by 3.2% from its level seen in Q3 2008, which implies that the primary housing market has fully recovered from the crisis.
+- The average price of new dwellings sold rose by 5.98% (5.39% inflation-adjusted), according to the Czech National Bank (CNB).
+This was 9.47% higher that the average price at the previous Q3 2008 peak, so the primary housing market has fully recovered from the crisis.

-- The average price of existing dwellings sold rose by 3.6% (2.5% in real terms), but still down by 3% from the market’s all time high in Q3 2008.
+- The average price of existing dwellings also exceeded the all time high in Q3 2008 by 4.13%.

 - a 120 square metre (sq. m.) apartment in Prague will cost you around 460,000 euros